paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5a-protection-and-conservation-of-wildlife.md

 **(d) Authorization of appropriations** There are authorized to be appropriated to carry out this section—

-(1) for the period of fiscal years 2021 through 2025, $5,000,000 to the Secretary of the Interior, acting through the Director of the United States Fish and Wildlife Service, to carry out administrative activities under subsection (b);
+(1) for the period of fiscal years 2021 through 2030, $5,000,000 to the Secretary of the Interior, acting through the Director of the United States Fish and Wildlife Service, to carry out administrative activities under subsection (b);

 (2) for fiscal year 2021, $1,200,000 to the Secretary of the Interior, acting through the Director of the United States Geological Survey, to carry out activities to fund research under subsection (c); and

 (3) for fiscal year 2021, $1,200,000 to the Secretary of Agriculture, acting through the Administrator of the Animal and Plant Health Inspection Service, to carry out activities to fund research under subsection (c).

+### Statutory Notes

+#### Amendments
+2024—Subsec. (b)(1).
+Pub.
+L. 118–198, § 103(1)(A), struck out “after the completion of the study required by subsection (c)” before period at end.

+Subsec. (b)(5)(A).
+Pub.
+L. 118–198, § 103(1)(B), substituted “90 days after December 23, 2024.
+The efforts of the Task Force shall not be contingent on the completion of the study required by subsection (c)” for “180 days after the date on which the study is completed under subsection (c)”.

+Subsec. (d)(1).
+Pub.
+L. 118–198, § 103(2), substituted “2030” for “2025”.

 <a id="section-667i"></a>